solipsis/swankyHippo/README.md

 Setup the project by running 'npm install' in the root directory

-If you are using Node version >= 8 you can run 'src/server.js' with nodejs to start the application
+If you are using Node version >= 8 you can run 'node src/server.js' from the root directory to start the application

 Else run 'npm run build' followed by 'npm run serve' to transpile and run with babel